gvwilson/thirdbit/src/fiction/still-book/index.md

 assistant?"
 His nod turned into a regretful shake.
 "Well, thank you for asking, but there's hardly enough business here to keep me fed, to tell you the truth.
-There just aren't many proper windows left any more---everybody's putting in disposable ones instead.
+There just aren't many proper windows left any more—everybody's putting in disposable ones instead.
 Sorry."

 "Well, thanks anyway," Still said.
 The window cleaner smiled at her again, then bent back over his work.